SebastianUA/terraform/heroku/examples/heroku_pipeline/README.md

-# Work with Heroku pipeline via terraform
+# Work with AWS HEROKU_PIPELINE via terraform

 A terraform module for making HEROKU_PIPELINE.